 Ms. Simon recently completed our educational curriculum which takes students into deeper and more personal connections with the Jewish resistance and the Partisans of the Vilna Ghetto as students find correlations between Jewish history and their present (from the Maccabees to the state of Israel).

 Carolina Simon holds a Master’s degree in Humanities with a focus on Literary Studies (Holocaust Literature) from the University of Texas at Dallas where she had the privilege of studying under the direct instruction of Dr. Zsuzsanna Ozsvath.
 Since graduating in 2005 she has worked tirelessly to simultaneously continue to grow in her professional development as a Holocaust educator and incorporate interdisciplinary approaches to teaching the Holocaust in Literature and History courses at the secondary and college levels.
 In her pursuit of professional development and growth Ms. Simon has attended a variety of educator workshops, seminars, and professional travel opportunities including the United States Holocaust Memorial Museum in DC, Centropa Teachers Seminar, Centropa Summer Academy in Europe, Facing History and Ourselves (webcasts, workshops, and seminars) including a week-long event in Boston, various lecture series from FAU’s Center for Holocaust and Human Rights Education and the prestigious Alfred Lerner Fellowship through the Jewish Foundation for the Righteous at Columbia University studying under the direct instruction of such notable Holocaust scholars as Peter Hayes and Edward Westermann, (being an Alfred Lerner Fellow is her most cherished personal accomplishment to date).
 Past professional accomplishments include a Tolerance Quilt Project (a part of the permanent Mosaics collection of the Jewish History Museum of South Florida in Miami Beach), Course Development for Miami Dade College in Doral, Interfaith Yom Hashoah event at Florida Memorial University, and a Holocaust Memorial Butterfly Garden at Loggers Run Middle School.
-She is currently the Holocaust Studies Program Director at Loggers Run Middle School, the only middle school in Palm Beach county to offer a year long course on the study of the Shoah.
+She is currently teaching Holocaust studies in Atlanta.

 Chris Moore is a graduate of Columbia University.
 He is the author of several works of non-fiction and is co-author of Thea Rosenbaum’s poignant memoir of her life and travels as a war correspondent and White House Pool Producer in No Place for a Lady; and editor of the Holocaust memoir We Dared to Live: A Tale of Courage and Survival.
 He lives with his wife and three sons in Connecticut.